Sunday, 22 February 2026

 of pages pasted on the tunnel walls.

-Is dry and all my poems are fake.
+My pen is dry and my poems are fake.

 wrecked schooner to the world you borrowed—